snaik7/altcoin/README.md

 There is consumer app for performing async activities in application.
 Message middleware used is Rabbit MQ.

+Install using pip
+$ pip install -r requirements.txt

+in case updated dependency, then perform freeze to update requirments.txt pip freeze > requirements.txt

 Migration

 python manage.py makemigrations altcoin python manage.py migrate

+How to create user for app
 Create User
 python manage.py createsuperuser